bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 ### Installing Rust

-Install Rust by following the <a href="https://www.rust-lang.org/learn/get-started" target="_blank">Rust Getting Started Guide</a>.
+Install Rust by following the [Rust Getting Started Guide](https://www.rust-lang.org/learn/get-started).

 Once this is done, you should have the ```rustc``` compiler and the ```cargo``` build system installed in your path.

 ### Code Editor / IDE

-You can use any code editor you want, but we highly recommend one that has a <a href="https://github.com/rust-analyzer/rust-analyzer" target="_blank">Rust Analyzer</a> plugin.
-Rust Analyzer is still in development, but it already provides top-tier autocomplete and code intelligence. <a href="https://code.visualstudio.com/">Visual Studio Code</a> has an officially supported <a href="https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer">Rust Analyzer Extension</a>.
+You can use any code editor you want, but we highly recommend one that has a [Rust Analyzer](https://github.com/rust-analyzer/rust-analyzer) plugin.
+Rust Analyzer is still in development, but it already provides top-tier autocomplete and code intelligence.
+[Visual Studio Code](https://code.visualstudio.com/) has an officially supported [Rust Analyzer Extension](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer).

 ### Rust Learning Resources

 The goal of this book is to learn Bevy, so it won't serve as a full Rust education.
 If you would like to learn more about the Rust language, check out the following resources:

-* <b><a href="https://doc.rust-lang.org/book/" target="_blank">The Rust Book</a></b>: the best place to learn Rust from scratch
+* [**The Rust Book**](https://doc.rust-lang.org/book/): the best place to learn Rust from scratch
-* <b><a href="https://doc.rust-lang.org/rust-by-example/" target="_blank">Rust by Example</a></b>: learn Rust by working through live coding examples
+* [**Rust by Example**](https://doc.rust-lang.org/rust-by-example/): learn Rust by working through live coding examples

 ## Create a new Bevy Project